30 by 30 explained

 This aligns with the EU Biodiversity Strategy for 2030 which commits to legally protect a minimum of 30% of the EU’s land area.

-The Scottish Government 2020 Statement of Intent on Biodiversity outlined the commitment to protect at least 30% of our land and sea for nature by 2030 and they have commissioned NatureScot to develop and publish a National Framework and Implementation Plan for terrestrial delivery of 30x30 in Scotland.
+The Scottish Government 2020 Statement of Intent on Biodiversity outlined the commitment to protect at least 30% of our land and sea for nature by 2030 and commissioned NatureScot to develop and publish a National Framework and Implementation Plan for terrestrial delivery of 30x30 in Scotland.
 This commission covers the delivery of 30x30 on land (including freshwater and coastal sites) and does not cover marine.
-This project is being developed alongside that of Nature Networks and is key in the delivery of the Scottish Biodiversity Strategy and contributing to the wider Environmental Strategy.
+This project has been developed alongside that of Nature Networks and is key in the delivery of the Scottish Biodiversity Strategy and contributing to the wider Environmental Strategy.
 Effective delivery of this target will significantly contribute towards tackling the nature and climate emergency.

 Globally, only 15% of land and freshwaters are protected.
 In Scotland, protected areas cover around 18% of land consisting of designated sites such as Sites of Special Scientific Interest (SSSI), Special Areas of Conservation (SAC), and Special Protected Areas (SPA).
 If existing National Parks were included, this increases to 23%.
 This means we need an increase of 7-12% to reach 30% by 2030.
 For comparison, 37% of Scotland’s seas are protected.